klazarz/livelabsbrew/README.md

 ## What is possible?
 After running the script you can do the following:
-- Connect to DB Actions / APEX via <ip:8181>
+- Connect to DB Actions / APEX via `server-ip:8181`
-- Connect to Jupyter Lab via <ip:8888>
+- Connect to Jupyter Lab via `server-ip:8888`
-  - Start Flask apps from Jupyter Lab on port 5000 <ip:5000>
+  - Start Flask apps from Jupyter Lab on port 5000 `server-ip:5000`
-  - Connect to the database using `sqlcl` (Example: `sql hr/<password>@23aifree/freepdb1)
+  - Connect to the database using `sqlcl` from Terminal in Jupyter Lab (Example: `sql hr/<password>@23aifree/freepdb1`)

 ## DB Users
-All users are ORDS-enabled
+All users/schemas are ORDS-enabled

-Oracle Sample Data:
+Oracle Sample Data schemas:
 - HR
 - CO
 - SH